Lee Aronsohn: Career

 In 1975, he founded the comic bookstore "Trade-a-Tape Comic Center" in Lincoln, Nebraska, which he ran for two years.
-As of December 2010, the store is still in operation, under its second owner.
+As of May 2026, the store is still in operation, under its third owner.

 In 1997, he co-created the sitcom starring Rick Reynolds and Pam Dawber, Life... and Stuff.

 In 2003, he co-created the sitcom Two and a Half Men and wrote the original music for the series as well.
 Besides writing scripts, Aronsohn has also worked as executive producer and directed one show per season.
 He was also executive producer and writer for The Big Bang Theory.

 In 2018, he released his first feature-length documentary, 40 Years in the Making: The Magic Music Movie, about his efforts to reunite his favorite band from his college years, Magic Music.
 The movie enjoys a limited theatrical release starting August 3 and was released digitally September 4, 2018.